mac-comp381/wordy/docs/1-interpreter.md

     ```java
     protected abstract double doEvaluate(EvaluationContext context);
     ```

+    (Note the semicolon at the end, instead of braces.)
   </details>

-  Doing this means that subclasses _have_ to implement those methods — and thus prompts the authors of any new future types of AST nodes to think about to support interpretation.
+  Making these methods abstract means that subclasses _have_ to implement them.
+This prompts the authors of any new future types of AST nodes to think about how to support interpretation.

 Don’t forget to **commit and push your work**.